Classroom-Dashboard/classroom-dashboard/README.md

 Selects a random student and displays that student's image.
 The student's name is revealed after a spacebar press.The right arrow key displays a new student.
 No student will be selected twice until all students have been displayed.

 ## Known Problems

-TODO: Describe any known issues, bugs, odd behaviors or code smells.
-Provide steps to reproduce the problem / name a file or a function where the problem lives.

 #### Bootstrap Complications